 It’s important to plan ahead and enlist help for when you just won’t be able to look after the kids and the move at the same time.
 For example, if you have young children, you don’t want them around if your moving services team are packing your house – it’s dangerous for your children, and it’s bad for progress.
 On days like this, a babysitter will be a godsend, so ask friends and family in advance and get the kids looked after for as much of the day as possible.

 Parents moving overseas with children need a lot more preparation and packing time than those moving overseas alone.
 Remember, children have a lot more things than adults do and they can’t pack it themselves.
 As a general rule, you need to double your packing and preparation time for every young child you have.
 Don’t gamble on this rule, if you leave it too late, you’re guaranteed to have a stressful relocation experience.

 Calm Parents Make for Calm Children

 Children are sponges; they naturally take behavioural cues from you, which is why it’s so important that you stay calm.
 An international relocation can be stressful, and there will be times when it’s hard to remain calm.
-At these times, you need to turn to your moving checklist and keep moving through your tasks.
+At these times, you need to get assistance from the House Removals to help you with this tasks.

 Author Bio: Sally Wood is the Communications Coordinator at Kent Removals & Storage, leading provider of moving and storage services, including international relocations, for over 70-years.